hiAndrewQuinn/til/quickstarts-and-slowstarts.md

 excellent "lowest common denominator" for this kind of work.
 But if in your slice of heaven there's a better LCD, for example FreeBSD or Fedora or Alpine, it makes a lot of sense to just target that and call it a day.
+Even when the emphasis is on learning to drive your own car, you can still get a lot of valuable practice in your uncle's jalopy.
-Who knows - you might just convince someone that `pkg_add` really is nicer than `apt install`, and make some new friends in high places.
+And who knows - you might just convince someone that e.g.
+`pkg_add` really is nicer than `apt install`, and make some new friends in high places.